mina86/empfindung/README.md

 package name change, it is a drop-in replacement for the `delta_e` create.

-Migrating from to `empfindung` can be performed by using `use` declaration with an alias:
+A quick migrating from to `empfindung` can be performed via `use` declaration as follows:

 ```rust
 use empfindung as delta_e;
 ```

-or changing the paths using `delta_e` crate name to use `empfindung` instead.
-In particular, if `use delta_e::DE2000;` declaration was used, it’s enough to change it to the following without having to touch the rest of the code:
+or changing the paths to use the new crate name.
+In particular, if `use delta_e::DE2000;` declaration is used, it’s enough to replace it by the following without having to touch the rest of the code:

 ```rust
 use empfindung::DE2000;  // was use delta_e::DE2000;